ppy/osu-web/resources/docs/source/includes/_structures.md

 #### usernameChange

-When a user changed their username.
+When a user changes their username.

 Field     | Type      | Description
 ----------|-----------|-----------------------------